 • HireRight

-Look for services that follow the rules and give accurate info.
+Look for services that play by the rules and provide accurate information.

-Costs can range from $10 to $100, depending on how deep the check goes.
+Costs can vary significantly, typically ranging from $10 to $100, based on how extensive the check is.

-Basic checks are cheaper, while full checks cost more.
+Basic checks are generally more affordable, while comprehensive checks tend to cost a bit more.

-Think about what info you need before picking a service.
+Think about what type of information you actually need before choosing a provider.

 The Role of Compliance in Background Screening